Agrael1/Wisdom/README.md

 The API is structured like this:

 - The basic types are defined, depending on platform of choice.
 They are **Factory**, **Adapter**, **Device** etc. They are directly implemented, this eliminates memory indirection and potential cache misses.
 - The platform selects the most suitable implemetation to the system: Windows - DirectX 12, Linux - Vulkan.
-This is done in compile time.
+This is done at compile time.
 - You can override the implementation selection with `WISDOM_FORCE_VULKAN` option on CMake configuration.
 This will force the library to use Vulkan as a base API.
 This is useful for debugging Vulkan extensions.
 - All calls are done directly, without usage of interfaces/virtual functions.
 This eliminates call indirection and the code is inlined as if you wrote the code directly inside your functions.
 - Underlying accessibility, all of the internals are accessible using `GetInternal()` and can be used to bridge functionality or to create extensions.
 All the internal state is immutable for the stability of work between library and extensions.
 However it's not advised to use internal state directly, since it is platform dependent.